.k8s Loading last commit info...

 ClusterIssuer stays NotReady

-kubectl describe clusterissuer letsencrypt-prod-cloudns
+kubectl describe clusterissuer letsencrypt-prod-cloudns-premium

 • If the ACME registration fails, check that the email address is valid and reachable.